-Let me tell you something – when Matt and I started planning our trip to China, we had no idea what were in for.
+Let me tell you something – when Matt and I started planning our trip to China, we had no idea what we were in for.
 We wanted to visit places like Huangshan and Hangzhou but found there was very little first-hand information from travel bloggers.
-We pulled together as much information as we could, from the internet, but were still missing those really in-depth guides giving us all the insight we needed to properly prepare and plan for our trip.
+We pulled together as much information as we could, from the internet, but we were still missing those really in-depth guides giving us all the insight we needed to properly prepare and plan for our trip.
 Well, it’s time to pay it forward!
 Here’s everything we learned about visiting Tunxi, I hope it helps a few other first-time visitors.

 Must-know tips for visiting China

 If this is your first time visiting China, there are a couple of things you need to know before you set off: